Hacks creating designs with Auto Layout and Variants in Figma

 - Same as with prototyping, it is easier to update parts of the project because you can see modules and the file structure of your project.

-Now, let’s create a Google Drive App Bar and break it down into atoms, molecules, and organisms.
+How to create variants in Figma?
+For example let’s create a Google Drive App Bar and break it down into atoms, molecules, and organisms.

 Imagine you want to apply a different set of icons and replace them here or try a different logo.
 This is where Variants in Figma come very handy.
 Variants are component groups and their purpose is to give a variety of the same component, keeping it in one place.
 You can use them with atoms for control states, set states like default, hover, or active.
-The other way to use Variants is to change the style or apply different properties in atoms, like color, fill, stroke, etc.
+The other way to use the Figma component Variants is to change the style or apply different properties in atoms, like color, fill, stroke, etc.

 Last but not least, you can simply replace entire pieces of interfaces changing the structure of the designs or different parts of the layout.
 Let's build a bunch of atoms, molecules, and organisms using Variants in Figma.
-First, create components, then select them, and combine them as Variants.
+First, create Figma components, then select them, and combine them as Variants.

 When you have everything prepared, you can get access to all the variants out of the document local library.

 To go even further, you can update the details inside those components.
 There are a few ways to do that.
 Either you make changes to the Master component and new properties will be applied to all its instances or work with Variants.
-In a standard way, you would have to add a new master component to the Variants group, assign specific attributes to it, or create new ones.
+In a standard way, you would have to add a new master Figma component to the Variants group, assign specific attributes to it, or create new ones.
 Realistically, this takes a while, but I’d like to show you a faster way to get it done.

 How fast to update, change and fix designs in Figma